14 Best Coolers and Cooler Bags for Summer

 This soft-sided cooler might look like a glorified lunchbox, but it's a fantastic, lightweight solution to a bulkier cooler when you're just packing a few small things.
 It's also extremely rugged: I once clipped this cooler to an inner tube when floating down a river near Jackson, Wyo., and it stayed afloat and didn't even get a scratch in spite of bumping against quite a few rocks along the way.
 YETI's soft-sided coolers don't hold ice for quite as long as their hard-sided ones, but this cooler will indeed hold ice for a couple of days or longer, depending on the conditions and how much ice you use.
 The shoulder strap is comfortable to use, making it easy to port.

 YETI coolers are expensive, yes, but they do exactly as they promise.
-The Tundra, which comes in several sizes and with and without wheels, truly does hold ice for days.
+The Tundra, which comes in several sizes, truly does hold ice for days.
 This is the cooler you want if you're heading out on a long trip and need to keep food cold without constantly buying more ice.
 It's bear-resistant when you padlock the lid shut and more than sturdy enough to make a solid seat.
+The Tundra is also available in a wheeled version to port your goodies more easily to your campsite or beach hangout.